The Business of Independent Service Provider Contracting

 7. BC role to be reworked to be more of a lead-driver / dispatcher / trainer situation.

-• CSPs strongly encouraged to farm out much of the administration and engineering to third parties
+• CSPs strongly encouraged to farm out much of their administration and engineering to third parties

-• Ultimately leads to drastic cost improvement (This is why FDX is utilizes many 3rd-party vendors now)
+• Ultimately, it leads to drastic cost improvement (This is why FEC is utilizes many 3rd-party vendors on its own)

 8. After a “shock-period”, transportation companies that have a contract to provide transportation services to FDX will become very valuablepot of gold